athas/raytracinginoneweekendinfuthark/README.md

 ## Details

 Most of the design and the coding style has been maintained from the original C++ implementation.
-However, the are some substantial differences.
+However, there are some substantial differences.

 * Futhark does not support recursion.
 The recursive `color` function